rhawalsh/bunsen/BuildingAndTestingInBunsen.md

     git clone https://github.com/dm-vdo/vdo-devel.git && cd vdo-devel
     ```
   * The files under src from here can be generally distinguished by language-type (though `c++` isn't accurate).
-    * Core VDO code can be found under src/c++/vdo
+    * Core VDO code can be found under src/c++/vdo/
-    * Perl test code can be found under src/perl/Permabit
+    * Perl test library code can be found under src/perl/Permabit/
+    * Core perl test code can be found under src/perl/vdotest/

 For changes to the [common](https://github.com/dm-vdo/common) repository: